Shynixn/Paintball/README.md

 - [ ] Get all config values loaded into plugin with checks
 - [ ] Pb admin command <command>
 - [ ] add start time to signs if arena is starting soon
 - [ ] add new, full for when
 - [ ] click on leaderboard sign, show all their stats
 - [ ] in game don’t let move things around
 - [ ] add join sign permissions to default
 - [x] add check on run to check if there are still enough players to start, if there isn’t cancel it
 - [ ] /paintball admin item << gives item if player clicks
 - [x] List<Arena> arenasPlayingTitle
 - [ ] Add arena autojoin to join most ready arena
 - [ ] Make arenas.yml file smaller (1 line locations, 1 line values, etc)-- Longer .yml files may lag so this will help to read files faster
 - [ ] Add def to settings and send console error when it can't load
+- [ ] Big bug where if the team and max aren't multiples of each other, the teams won't be evenly distrobuted.
+Ex: If max is 16 and there are 12 teams, 16/12 = 0.75 which rounds to 1 per team, so the plugin is currently making it 1 per team